jinghuazhao/FM-pipeline/README.md

 ### --- The lead SNPs ---

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
 An auxiliary file called `st.bed` contains chr, start, end, rsid, pos, r corresponding to the lead SNPs specified and r is a sequence number of region.
-As GCTA conditional/joint analysis requires whole chromosome reference the counterpart is [HRC.do](files/HRC.do).
-Note in this case the snpid and rsid variables are called rsid and RSnum instead; both porgrams filter SNPs on minor allele count and measure of imputation quality.
-As it is very slow, we use .bgen instead see the section on WHOLE-GENOME CONDITIONAL/JOINT ANALYSIS below.

 ## Outputs